TickleThePanda/carpe-dm/src/plans/unbound.md

-Anybody who tries to work out which language it is and makes a successful DC 15 Intelligence (History) check discovers that the language is **LOST LANGUAGE**, a lost language.
+Anybody who tries to work out which language it is and makes a successful DC 15 Intelligence (History) check discovers that the language is Carnian, a lost language.
 If the language can be understood, it reads: <q>Safe we keep her.
 Allow no will.</q> The original intent, however, was: <q>This keeps us safe from her, do not free her.</q>

 To enter, the characters must speak the word *unbind* or *free*.